 - Nail-Patella syndrome

-To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for Alport syndrome using NGS Panel Genomic targeted towards this specific phenotype:
+To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for Alport syndrome using NGS Panel Genomic:

-Step 1: Whole genome sequencing from a single filter card.
-The sequencing covers the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Alport syndrome panel.
+Step 1: Whole genome sequencing from a single filter card (drop of blood), covering the entire genic region (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Alport syndrome panel.
 Copy Number Variants analysis derived from NGS data is also included.

-- Individuals without a positive family history of Alport syndrome, but with symptoms resembling this disease
+- Individuals with a positive family history of Alport syndrome.